 Sedgwick County health officer suggests masks, 50% business capacity, limited travel to slow COVID-19

-SEDGWICK COUNTY, Kan.
-(KWCH) The top health official in Sedgwick County made recommendations Wednesday morning to commissioners on ways to get COVID-19 numbers back under control.
+The top health official in Sedgwick County made recommendations Wednesday morning to commissioners on ways to get COVID-19 numbers back under control.

 Dr. Garold Minns gave the county commission three suggestions he said could be done without greatly impacting the economy - limiting travel, limiting business capacity and requiring masks.